evennia/evennia/docs/source/Contributing-Docs.md

 If you for some reason want to use another location of your `gamedir/`, or want it named something else (maybe you already use the name 'gamedir' for your development ...), you can do so by setting the `EVGAMEDIR` environment variable to the absolute path of your alternative game dir.
-For example:
+For example (bash):

 ```
 EVGAMEDIR=/my/path/to/mygamedir make local